opensourcerouting/frr-lxc-templates/README.md

 ## Requirements

-Only tested on Ubuntu 18.04 LTS and 20.04 LTS as the LXC Server host, but might work on other Distros and versions
+Tested on Ubuntu 18.04 / 20.04 / 22.04 / 24.04 and Debian 12 as the
+LXC Server host, but might work on other Distros and versions

-It is tested on Intel 64bit Architecture (x86_64) and Raspberry Pi 4.
+It is tested on Intel 64bit (x86_64) and ARM (aarch64) Architecture

 For Raspberry Pi 4, only modules with 4 GB RAM are supported.
-As a base OS for Raspberry, we use ARM8 Ubuntu 20.04 from https://ubuntu.com/download/raspberry-pi
+As a base OS for Raspberry, we use ARM8 Ubuntu 22.04 from https://ubuntu.com/download/raspberry-pi
-(Pick Ubuntu 20.04 `64-bit` image)
+(Pick Ubuntu 22.04 `64-bit` image)

-For Intel, It is suggested to install a Ubuntu 20.04LTS as the server
+For Intel, It is suggested to install a Ubuntu 22.04LTS as the server

 ## Installation of LXC Server